-Helping me fight the guilt that I still carried from not being able to spend more time with my mother before she passed.
+They helped me process the guilt I carried from not spending more time with my mother before she passed.

 Each of those experiences filled my soul a little more.
 I looked forward to those moments.

-I’m sitting here years after my mother’s passing feeling happier and more centered than I have in a long time.
+I’m sitting here ten years after my Mother passed, happier and more centered than I've been in years.

 I’m grateful to have come so far in my journey.
-I arrived here because I followed the butterflies.
+I arrived here by following butterflies.